-Over 4,500 teachers have traveled the world on GEEO programs, and we’ve also helped many of those educators find the best airfare rates.
+Over 5,00 teachers have traveled the world on GEEO programs, and we’ve also helped many of those educators find the best airfare rates.
 These are our tips for finding the most budget-friendly flights for your GEEO program.

 Before you search for flights, please factor in your layovers and dates.
 We feel it is important to exercise caution when scheduling your flights.
-Because of the potential for flight delays and cancellations, we recommend minimum layover times of three hours, and ideally a layover of four hours.
+Because of the potential for flight delays and cancellations, we recommend minimum layover times of two hours, and ideally a layover of four hours.
 If possible, we recommend arriving at your destination one day prior to the start of your program to allow a buffer in the event of major delays.
 Arriving early will also allow you more time to explore the starting city.
 Departing a day early or returning a day later might also save money, as airfare prices often vary based on the day of the week.
 Even if you tend to use a particular nearby airport, it may also be worth investigating fares from other airports that are a few hours away.

 If you are having trouble finding reasonable airfare prices, we recommend searching for flights from a major hub city, like New York City, Chicago, Los Angeles, Houston, or Atlanta.
 If the prices are significantly better from those airports, the most affordable option might be to fly between your nearby airport and that hub city on one ticket and a book separate international ticket between the hub city and your destination.